chrisammon3000/rockman-ascii/SCORING.md

 - The difficulty multiplier ensures that points earned later in the game are worth more.
 - Survival milestones give players short-term goals to aim for.
 - The score decay prevents excessively high scores in very long games.
+- The teleport penalty discourages overuse of the teleport ability, adding a risk-reward element to this powerful move.

 Players can choose between playing it safe for consistent point gain or taking risks for higher scores.